Traits and Generics

 Key Takeaways

-- Traits define shared behavior (like interfaces)
+- Traits define shared behaviour (like interfaces)

 - Generics let you write type-agnostic code